nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## INTRODUCTION <a name="introduction"></a>

+It is hard for private tutor such as yourself to keep track of the students' information and their progress.
 Tutee managing system (TMS) is a **desktop application designed for private tutors managing students, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 TMS utilizes your fast typing ability to execute your management tasks faster than traditional GUI apps.